muggy8/improbable/from-me-to-me/K4fSYHh5.md

 "What do you mean you already are?
 You've literally done nothing since you showed back up" Mikay said with a hint of frustration.

-"I've been building a few tools for studying the biology of this world."
+"I've been building a few tools that we'll need in the future."

 "And how's that going?"
 Mikay sighed.